minkphp/docs/at-a-glance.rst

 and are usually much slower than headless counterparts.

 So, the easy answer is to choose the best emulator for your project and use its API for testing.
-But as we've already seen, both browser types have both advantages and disadvantages.
+But as we've already seen, both browser emulator types have both advantages and disadvantages.
 If you choose headless browser emulator, you will not be able to test your JS/AJAX pages.
 And if you choose browser controller, your overall test suite will become very slow at some point.
 So, in real